Intensity doubling for Brownian loop-soups in high dimensions: Introduction

 Furthermore, we will see that one can define in some deterministic way a macroscopic cycle in each of these macroscopic clusters in such a way that the collection of these cycles will converge (in the scaling limit, i.e., when rescaled by $1/N$) to a continuum Brownian loop-soup in $[-1, 1]^d$ with twice the intensity of the usual standard loop-soup.
 Half of the cycles will correspond to the actual macroscopic loops in the loop-soup that one started with, and half of the cycles will correspond to the macroscopic cycles created by long chains of small Brownian loops (of diameter smaller than $N^{\gamma}$ each).

 As explained in \cite {L1}, clusters of critical Brownian loop-soups can be equivalently described as the excursions sets away from $0$ of a Gaussian Free Field (GFF) on the cable graph.
 This makes it possible to formulate a consequence of our main result in terms of the GFF as follows: Large proper cycles in the excursions sets of the GFF in the cable graph of $[-N,N]^d$ will converge in the scaling limit to a Brownian loop-soup with intensity equal to twice that of the usual critical loop-soup in $[-1, 1]^d$.
-This is exactly the ``intensity doubling conjecture'' formulated in \cite {L3} (based on some formulas for ``twisted'' loop-soups and Gaussian free fields).
+This is the ``intensity doubling conjecture'' formulated in \cite {L3} (based on some formulas for ``twisted'' loop-soups and Gaussian free fields) -- that is therefore proved in the present paper for all $d \ge 7$.

 \medbreak

 Let us say a few words about how our we will derive these results: Our proofs will be heavily based on one of the switching properties derived in \cite {W3} for such loop-soups applied to loop-soups in well-chosen subgraphs of $[-N,N]^d$.
 They provide an illustration of how these switching properties can be used to obtain rather directly results about the geometry of loop-soup clusters that are either out of reach or technically very challenging for other percolation models.
 Here is a flavour of some of the main ideas here: When a loop-soup cluster $C$ in $[-N,N]^d$ contains a large cycle $\Gamma$ that wraps around some $(d-2)$-dimensional affine subspace $\Delta$ (this is the $d$-dimensional analog of a cycle wrapping around a line in three dimensions) while staying at distance $\eps N$ from $\Delta$, either $\Gamma$ intersects a large Brownian loop (which is part of the loop-soup, it is then part of that cluster) of diameter greater than $\eps N /2$, or it does not intersect any such Brownian loop, in which case the cycle $\Gamma$ will be part of a cluster of the loop-soup in the sub-cable-graph of $[-N,N]^d$ obtained by removing all points that lie at distance smaller than $\eps N /2$ from $\Delta$.
 The cycle-version of the switching property from \cite {W3} applied to this restricted loop-soup then implies that in the latter case, the conditional probability that there exists a Brownian loop that wraps around $\Delta$ while staying at distance at least $\eps N /2$ from it is at least $1/2$.
 So, we see that (in both options) the conditional probability that $C$ contains a Brownian loop of diameter greater than $\eps N /2$ is at least $1/2$.
 A more refined analysis of the shape and structures of the clusters (this will involve looking at loop-soups in the universal cover of domains like $\Z^d \setminus \Delta$) that do contain large Brownian loops will then (roughly) indicate that the only proper cycles that they contain will be very close to these Brownian loops themselves, which will allow to deduce the above dichotomy from the switching property.